West Bradford Junctions Improvement Scheme - Phase 1 Engagement

 At present there are bus stops on Gt Horton Rd near to the mumtaz .
 Are buses to be rerouted as part of these proposals or have they been deliberately left off the drawings because they will still be a contributing factor in congestion and lead to drivers cutting in and out of lane because they do not want to queue behind a bus?

-kevin asked about 5 years ago
+kevin asked almost 6 years ago

 One of the key funding objectives is to provide improvements for public transport.
 Bus users will benefit from time savings as a result of overall reductions in journey times for road users.
 As part of the design process, public transport operators will be engaged, particularly as the current proposal prevents the right turn from Great Horton Road into All Saints Road, where traffic will make the right turn at Great Horton Road into Horton Park Avenue instead.